Abdulaziz bin Ahmed Al Saud: Early life and education

 Prince Abdulaziz was born in Redlands, California, on 20 June 1963.
 His parents are Prince Ahmed bin Abdulaziz and Fahda bint Turki Al Sudairi.
 Prince Abdulaziz was born while his father was attending the University of Redlands.

 Abdulaziz bin Ahmed graduated from King Saud University in 1986 with a double major in political science and administration science.

 Humanitarian contributions

 Prince Abdulaziz is a leading humanitarian activist on the national, regional and international levels, with close links to the World Health Organization.
 He is founder and chairman of IMPACT–Eastern Mediterranean Region (a regional non-governmental organization NGO that is active in the field of prevention of blindness), and Middle East African Council of Ophthalmology (MEACO).
-He is also chairman of Eastern Mediterranean Region of the International Agency for the Prevention of Blindness (EMR-IAPB), President of Saudi Ophthalmological Society (SOS), He is a member in the IAPB board of trustees.
+He is also chairman of Eastern Mediterranean Region of the International Agency for the Prevention of Blindness (EMR-IAPB) and President of Saudi Ophthalmological Society (SOS).
+He is a member in the IAPB board of trustees.
 He was board member of Disabled Children Association of Saudi Arabia.
 He is also global ambassador of the International Trachoma Initiative and a member of the International Council of Ophthalmology Foundation (ICOF).